ryansurf/cli-surf/CONTRIBUTING.md

 ```
 Additionally, when a PR is raised, pytest will be executed by the GitHub Actions CI.

-## Adding youself to the contributors list
+## Adding yourself to the contributors list

 On your issue/PR, simply ask the `@all-contributors` bot to add yourself!